BCN3D/Ringing-Remover-Plugin/README.md

 To use it Copy&Paste the file **'RingingRemover.py'** into Cura Plugins folder.

-You can find it on Cura > Plugins > Open plugin location.
+You can find it in Cura (Full settings) > Plugins tab > Open plugin location.

 Then activate the plugin.
 Nothing else to configure.